 About the MIT Libraries’ Galleries and Exhibit Spaces

 The MIT Libraries’ Maihaugen Gallery offers a window into MIT’s remarkable special collections.
-Ongoing exhibits showcase historical documents, photographs, rare books, maps, artwork and more from the Institute Archives and the Libraries’ unique collections.
+Ongoing exhibits showcase historical documents, photographs, rare books, maps, artwork and more from Distinctive Collections.

 The gallery opened in 2008.
 It was established with the generous support of MIT alumni and friends of the Libraries.

-The Rotch Library Exhibition space is comprised of a 400 square-foot a gallery plus two additional display cases for exhibits focusing on architecture, art, photography, design, urban planning, housing, community development, geography, globalization and environmental topics.
-The space is open to the MIT community – students, staff, faculty and alumni.
+Rotch Library Gallery is comprised of a 400 square-foot gallery with two additional display cases and two panels for exhibits focusing on interdisciplinary arts practices, works that push creative intellectual boundaries, and support research.
+Some topics include but are not limited to architecture, art, photography, design, urban planning, housing, community development, geography, globalization and the environment.
+The space is also a venue for curriculum-based shows and encourages student exhibits.
+The gallery is open to the MIT community – students, staff, faculty, and alumni; including members of their immediate families and sponsored affiliates.
+Exhibitions proposed by individuals or groups not affiliated with MIT will be considered, based on availability and content.
 The gallery has been exhibiting since the early 1990s.